gamingflexer/NER-DL/README.md

 # NER-DL

+- BERT & Works on Other transformers Models also
-# Spacy - v2
+- Spacy - v2

-- see all possible cominations
-- add new metrics
-- get the best model from it

-# Spacy - v3
+- Spacy - v3

-- To solve error
-- Try 300 ones
-- use debug command to perfect spacy data
+Research was done for Resume parsing which generally contains more than 25+ entities to detect.
+These scripts are tuned for smaller datasets with larger entities.

+Hope it helps you !